High Speed Internet Project

 If an agreement is approved by council, the city would partner with a consortium including leading global technology firms Digital Infrastructure Group and Jacobs, for the construction of the network over the next two years.

 Once built, residents will have the opportunity to sign with a service provider for high speed internet to their home or business.
 The project also positions the city as a hub for tech innovation and knowledge-based industry and will serve to attract businesses and investment to Beaumont.

-Jacobs will lead the project design and delivery, Smart City Capital is financing the project, and the City of Beaumont is providing access to public rights-of-way for the fibre.
-Smart City Capital’s team would also maintain the network for a set period.
+Jacobs will lead the project design and delivery, Digital Infrastructure Group is financing the project, and the City of Beaumont is providing access to public rights-of-way for the fibre.
+Digital Infrastructure Group’s team would also maintain the network for a set period.